rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 -   Windows Server 2016 Data Center Pay for Use

-1. From within the Azure Stack Admin portal, click **Marketplace management**.
+1. From within the Azure Stack Admin portal, click **Marketplace management**

     ![Marketplace management is selected in the Azure Stack Admin portal.](images/Setup/image13.png "Azure Stack Admin portal")

-2. You should see the following message: **You have no items downloaded to your Azure Stack marketplace yet.
-Click "Add from Azure" to add items.**
+2. You should see the following message: **You have no items downloaded to your Azure Stack marketplace yet.** Click **"Add from Azure"** to add items.

     ![In the Marketplace management section, an arrow points to the message.](images/Setup/image14.png "Marketplace management section")

-3. Click **+Add** from Azure and if you see the Marketplace Items, you have registered successfully.
+3. Click **+Add** from Azure and if you see the Marketplace Items, you have registered successfully

     ![Under Marketplace management, the Add from Azure button is called out.](images/Setup/image15.png "Marketplace management section")

     ![Marketplace items display in the Marketplace management section.](images/Setup/image16.png "Add from Azure section")

-4. From the Marketplace management area of the Azure Stack Admin portal, select the **Developer edition of SQL Server 2017 on Windows Server 2016**.
+4. From the Marketplace management area of the Azure Stack Admin portal, select the **Developer edition of SQL Server 2017 on Windows Server 2016**

     ![Screenshot of the Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016 option.](images/Setup/image17.png "Free SQL Server License option")

-5. Click **Download**.
+5. Click **Download**

     ![The Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016 page displays with the Download button selected.](images/Setup/image18.png "Free SQL Server License Download page")

-6. A notification will pop-up notifying you the product is being downloaded to Azure Stack.
+6. A notification will pop-up notifying you the product is being downloaded to Azure Stack

     ![Screenshot of the Downloading product notification.](images/Setup/image19.png "Downloading notification")